gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - No binaries defined
     - No lifecycle task added
 - Define a java library component
-    - JvmLibraryBinary added to binaries container
+    - `JvmLibraryBinary` added to binaries container
     - Lifecycle task available to build binary
     - Can add dependent tasks to binary
+- Can combine native and Java components in the same project

 ### Story: Build author builds jar for java library